 Can a Traffic Ticket Result In a Loss of Insurance Coverage?

-Being Found Guilty For Certain Traffic Violations Can Void Insurance Coverage or Make the Fight For Insurance Coverage Troublesome.
+Being Found Guilty For Certain Traffic Violations May Result In a Denial of Coverage or Make Fighting For Insurance Coverage Difficult.

 It is commonly understood, and perhaps mistakenly so, that exclusions and conditions within an automobile insurance policy that would trigger a denial of coverage arising from a violation of licensing conditions and restrictions are subject to absolute liability, meaning if you did it and are therefore legally guilty then your insurance is always voided; however, such is often an inaccurate assessment as indeed some slack may apply to certain circumstances similar to that which occurred within the case of Tut v.
 RBC General Insurance Company, 2011 ONCA 644.
 The Tut case involved denial of coverage after Tut allowed a novice driver, being her son, to operate a vehicle with a G2 license and while, unknowingly, with a blood alcohol level above 0.0 percent.
 Subsequently, the troublesome situation arose whereas, unfortunately, the son had attended a party the prior evening and consumed alcohol.
 On the morning following the party, Tut allowed the son, who was without any visible signs of impairment and who was feeling as without any impairment by alcohol, to drive a vehicle owned by Tut.
 Subsequently the son was involved in an accident.